boocockp/leaguetable/design/Entities.md

 - Only updates allowed are CUD ops
 - Entities may contain collections of others OR may have derived collections
 - They have properties defined by functions, whose values may change as data is added elsewhere
+- !!All entities must have only read-only properties so can be passed around without buggy components trying to update them
+- Property values changed by update operations

 Top-level app
 -------------